ForgeRock/forgeops/how-tos/migrate-legacy-to-YYYY.md

 want to end up with.

 These steps work with any YYYY.x.z release.
 For this document, we will use 2025.2.1.
-It is recommended to use the latest version.
+It is recommended to use the latest version of ForgeOps.

 ### Setup